starredjaco/awesome-security-research/articles.md

 - [Trust Me, I’m a Robot: Can We Trust RPA With Our Most Guarded Secrets?](https://www.cyberark.com/resources/threat-research-blog/trust-me-i-m-a-robot-can-we-trust-rpa-with-our-most-guarded-secrets) (🔥) by Nimrod Stoler
 - [CVE-2019-1306: Are you my Index?](https://www.zerodayinitiative.com/blog/2019/10/23/cve-2019-1306-are-you-my-index) by [Mikhail Shcherbakov](https://x.com/yu5k3)
 ---

+## CTFs WriteUps
+### Containers
+- [Contain Me If You Can - Wiz Cloud CTF July](https://tresscross.blog/contain-me-if-you-can-wiz-cloud-ctf-july/) by Jason Walker, Aug 31, 2025
+---

 ⭐ Feel free to [contribute](CONTRIBUTING.md) — add new articles under the correct section, keep entries alphabetized, and provide a short description.